pcstout/hmpapg_sphinx/sphinx/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-How to Make a Products Available for Public Good
+How to Make a Product Available for Public Good
 ================================================

 .. toctree::